terraform-google-modules/terraform-example-foundation/3-networks/README.md

 The purpose of this step is to :

 - Setup the global [DNS Hub](https://cloud.google.com/blog/products/networking/cloud-forwarding-peering-and-zones).
-- Setup private and restricted shared VPCs with default DNS, NAT (optional), Private Service networking, VPC service controls, onprem dedicated interconnect and baseline firewall rules for each environment.
+- Setup base and restricted shared VPCs with default DNS, NAT (optional), Private Service networking, VPC service controls, onprem dedicated interconnect and baseline firewall rules for each environment.

 ## Prerequisites